Orcs Must Die! Unchained: Survival mode

 In the game's Survival mode, players worked cooperatively to fend off several waves of orcs and other monsters from reaching a magic core; those who reached it reduced the core's health by one point, and if the core lost all its points (typically starting with 25), the match was over as a loss to the players.

-To stop the monsters, players could use various traps and other items that they placed in the corridors leading from the entrance point to the core that damaged the monsters, as well as traps that were pre-built in the level, such as a trap that, when triggered, sent a large boulder down stairs.
+To stop the monsters, players could use various traps and other items that they placed in the corridors leading from the entrance point to the core that damaged the monsters, as well as traps that were pre-built in the level, such as a trap that, when triggered, sent a large boulder downstairs.
 Furthermore, players had different combat abilities when directly confronting monsters, which depended on which hero they chose: a basic attack and three special attacks or moves that consumed mana and required a cool-down period before they could be used again.
 Players took damage from monster's attacks, and if their health was depleted, the player's character was instantly knocked out of combat and respawned near the core.

 Before a match, the player could construct a "deck" of traps and other items that could be placed, as well as Guardians, computer-controlled allies that defended marked points on a map, single-use items that could restore health or mana or provide buffs for the player or team, and traits that granted attribute boosts in specific situations, such as dealing more damage to monsters of specific types.
 Decks could only contain a limited number of these items.
 When a match began, each player selected one of the game's heroes, either from a rotating roster of free heroes available or from heroes they had created or purchased; each player selected a different hero.
 They could then select one of their pre-made decks to complement that hero's abilities.